What is a PowerShell Array?

-Creating a PowerShell array is as simple as creating a variable and adding items into the variable separated by commas (,).
-To create a PowerShell array called ‘$ArrayEg’, execute the command bellow:
+Creating a PowerShell array is as simple as creating a variable and adding items (in double quotes “”) into the variable separated by commas (,).

 You can also find additional properties contained in a PowerShell array by piping the array into the Get-Member cmdlet.
 You might be wondering why you need all these information about an array.
-I will provide additional examples that will clarify why you may need additional information about the Array you are working with.
+Later in the tutorial I will provide additional examples that will clarify why you may need additional information about the Array you are working with.

 To find all properties and methods in the PowerShell array $Groups, simply pipe $Groups to the Get-Member cmdlet.
 See the command below:

 Result of the previous command is shown below:

 In the image notice that there are properties and methods (some part of the image is not shown).
 Properties represents the actual properties of the PowerShell array.
 Methods allow you to run commands against the array as shown with the GetType() command previously used in this article.

 To learn more about object properties, methods and other PowerShell scripting skills, refer to the references at the end of this page.

 How to Access the Items in a PowerShell Array